kedro-org/vscode-kedro/README.md

 ## How to use this extension
 1. Install `Kedro` from the extension
-2. Select the correct Python interpreter that you use to run the Kedro project`Python: select interpreter`
+2. Select the correct Python interpreter that you use to run the Kedro project with the `> Python: select interpreter` command

 p.s.
 If you can `kedro run` with the environment, you are good to go.